panosstav/NavalEngineering/README.md

 # Diploma in Naval Architecture and Marine Engineering
-Science degree at National Technical University of Athens, Greece
+Science degree at National Technical University of Athens in Greece

 ## School of Naval Architecture and Marine Engineering Coding Projects